yuvalamar75/Ex2-Ex4.1/README.md

 This game gets Pacmans and fruits and moves each Pacman to his shortest path to his fruits.

+some information about the convert that we made for inserting the right points of pacman or fruit.

+class range - this class gets a range and return the realation of the point in this range.
+              this class helps us to  know the exact location of the pixel that the gps cordinate represnt.

+class convert - this class use the calculation of that comes from the range class and convert from gps cordinate to pixels
+                the opsite way.we use the the resolution of the the ariel1.png file to make the right relation.

 # Game variables

   #Game board